idontgetoutmuch/phd-jonathan-thaler/SIR ABM .md

 agentGridSize = (51, 51)
 ```

-The outputs of the simulation will be a MATLAB file and an animation, hence parameters relevant to these are set.
+The outputs of the simulation will be a CSV file containing the data and an animation, hence parameters relevant to these are set.

 ```haskell